In the ever-evolving world of AI and writing, there's a plethora of tools claiming to make our lives easier.

 Sudowrite has three pricing tiers that you can purchase at a monthly rate, or annually for a slightly lesser fee.

-- $19/month or $120/year for 30,000 AI words each month
+- $19/month or $120/year for 225,000 Credits each month

-- $29/month or $300/year for 90,000 AI words each month
+- $29/month or $300/year for 1,000,000 Credits each month

-- $129/month or $1200/year for 300,000 AI words each month
+- $129/month or $1200/year for 2,000,000 Credits each month (plus the credits rollover)

 Of those options, I personally recommend the middle $29/month or $300/year plan.
 It has the best value.
+Although if you're a power-user of AI, the $59/month option is nice because the credits rollover.

 Is there a free version of Sudowrite?

-There is not a permanently free version of Sudowrite, but if you use our special link, you can actually get 10,000 free AI generated words.
+There is not a permanently free version of Sudowrite, but if you use Kindlepreneur's special link, you can actually get 10,000 free AI generated words.
 That is plenty to try it out for yourself.

 How to Use Sudowrite